levidsmith/LeaderboardExample/README.txt

 I started with code from "Self Hosted PHP/SQL Leaderboard" by Michael James Williams https://github.com/tutsplus/self-hosted-php-sql-leaderboard Modifications
+- May 2020 - Now can display top scores by name and latest scores.
+TopScores.php now defaults to top scores grouped by name
 - May 2020 - Keys are now read from the database and unique for each game.
 So if a game key is compromised, then only that game needs to be re-keyed

 - Fixed SQL table name error